 Much of phase 1 works are complete with other elements on-going.
-Phase 1 works consists of the installation of paths, tree surgery works, the restoration of the Broadwalk, the construction of a new pedestrian entrance at the Belarmine Roundabout, fencing enclosure works around the front meadow, undergrounding of ESB lines in the rear fields, fencing works to the gardens and the Right of Way, surveys, design and technical studies in preparation for later phases of the project.
+Phase 1 works consists of the installation of paths in the front meadow, tree surgery works, the restoration of the Broadwalk, the construction of a new pedestrian entrance at the Belarmine Roundabout, fencing enclosure works around the front meadow, undergrounding of ESB lines in the rear fields, fencing works to the gardens, upgrading and restoration of the Right of Way, surveys, detail design and technical studies in preparation for later phases of the project.

-The new pedestrian entrance at the Belarmine Roundabout will create a strong presence for the park along the Enniskerry Road.
-It will also provide a convenient pedestrian connection with the local residential areas and the village of Stepaside.
+The new pedestrian entrance at the Belarmine Roundabout has created a strong presence for the park along the Enniskerry Road.
+It is also a very convenient pedestrian connection with the local residential areas and the village of Stepaside.
 The concept for the design was informed by the historic estate and the distinct local, rural landscape.
 The emphasis of the project is on the usage of the highest quality local materials and the best traditional craftsmanship.
 This new intervention aims to stitch seamlessly into the fabric of the old estate while acknowledging its place in the 21st Century.
 The detail of the entrance is a celebration of all the craftsmanship and materials evident in the estate and local area.
-The existing access into the Park every Sunday will be maintained at this entrance throughout the works.

-Detail design for phase 2 is on-going with works to commence in Summer 2019 (subject to confirmation of funding).
+Detail design for phase 2 is complete with works scheduled to commence in Summer 2019 (subject to confirmation of funding).
 These works include a new entrance and signalised junction at Rosemont School, a shared surface avenue, car parking, playing pitch and running path/track, wind turbines, sports pavilion, paths, tree and shrub planting.

-A Sustainable Development Strategy is being developed with a focus on community participation, water minimisation, water conservation, energy efficiency and renewable energy supply, natural play, ecology and biodiversity, flood attenuation, use of the natural resources and the general ‘light touch’ approach to the development of the site.
+A Sustainable Development Strategy has been developed with a focus on community participation, water minimisation, water conservation, energy efficiency and renewable energy supply, natural play, ecology and biodiversity, flood attenuation, use of the natural resources and the general ‘light touch’ approach to the development of the site.
 This report will be published in due course.